SplineUser/SplineUser.github.io/_tabs/about.md

 - **BYOVD & covert channels** — exploring benign-appearing vessels and non-standard carriers for payload transport.
 - **API-hashing / stealth loading** — techniques for reducing forensic artifacts in PoC scenarios.

-> Note: My emphasis is hands-on, low-level research — I prefer small, reproducible experiments that illuminate why a technique works and what mitigations are effective.
+> Note: My emphasis is hands-on, low-level research and I prefer small, reproducible experiments that illuminate why a technique works and what mitigations are effective.

 ---